McGill-ECSE321-Fall2024/project-group-4/README.md

 - **Persistence Layer:** Develop a persistence layer to access data using Hibernate and an Object-Relational Mapping (ORM) technique.
 - **Testing of Persistence Layer:** Write test cases using read/write operations for each domain model class on the local PostgreSQL database.
 - **Build System:** Needed to automate the process of compiling and packaging the code.
-- **Project Management and Project Report:** Each issue needs to have an assignee to trace responsibilities within the team.
-A README file should also be made to introduce the team and the main scope of the project, as well as the creation of the wiki.
+- **Project Report:** A README file should also be made to introduce the team, the main scope of the project, and individual efforts (in hours).
+The project wiki should also be visible.
+- **Project Management:** Creation of communication channels (Discord, Instagram).
+Each issue needs an assignee to trace responsibilities within the team.